Last-Sage/FinanceManager/README.md

-# Construction Financial Management System
+# Financial Management System

-A comprehensive web and mobile solution designed for small and medium-sized enterprises in the construction industry.
+A comprehensive web and mobile solution designed for small and medium-sized enterprises in the construction industry, which can be easily adapted to any sector.
 This system helps track financial transactions, manage staff, and oversee projects effectively through a **Web Dashboard** for admins and managers, and an **Android App** for field staff and managers.

 ---